On this course you can:

 You are assessed in a variety of ways to reflect the individual topics.
 Our approaches to learning, assessment and feedback are varied and constructive, to help you build the personal management and employability skills that are essential for a fulfilling career.

-A good honours degree in a relevant subject which includes some element of Economics, Mathematics or Statistics, or equivalent professional experience and/or qualifications.
+A second-class honours degree in a relevant subject which includes some element of Economics, Mathematics or Statistics, or equivalent professional experience and/or qualifications.

 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.